simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Guest Instructions.md

 ## Overview

 Here’s how to connect to ASC-Guest.
-If you’re unsure that you should connect to this Wi-Fi instance, refer to the info chart [here](https://asc-testsite2.netlify.app/docs/contact-info-hours).
+If you’re unsure that you should connect to this Wi-Fi connection, refer to the info chart [here](https://asc-testsite2.netlify.app/docs/contact-info-hours).

 ## Instructions